Relational Attunement in Core Strokes®

 Introduction

 Somatic psychotherapy unfolds within a relational field where subtle bodily signals continuously communicate the organism’s internal state.
-Breath rhythms change, muscular tone shifts, posture reorganizes, and emotional expressions emerge and fade.
+Breath rhythms shift, muscular tone reorganizes, posture changes, and emotional expressions emerge and recede moment by moment.

 Rather than directing the client toward predetermined outcomes, the practitioner remains responsive to the body’s moment-to-moment communication.
 Therapy therefore becomes a collaborative process in which the organism’s own regulatory intelligence can gradually emerge.